Flashtube: Electrodes and seals

 The electrodes protrude into each end of the tube, and are sealed to the glass using a few different methods.
 "Ribbon seals" use thin strips of molybdenum foil bonded directly to the glass, which are very durable, but are limited in the amount of current that can pass through.
 "Solder seals" bond the glass to the electrode with a solder for a very strong mechanical seal, but are limited to low temperature operation.
 Most common in laser pumping applications is the "rod seal", where the rod of the electrode is wetted with another type of glass and then bonded directly to a quartz tube.
 This seal is very durable and capable of withstanding very high temperature and currents.
-The seal and the glass must have the same coefficient of expansion.
+The seal and the glass must have the same coefficient of thermal expansion.

 For low electrode wear the electrodes are usually made of tungsten, which has the highest melting point of any metal, to handle the thermionic emission of electrons.
 Cathodes are often made from porous tungsten filled with a barium compound, which gives low work function; the structure of cathode has to be tailored for the application.
 Anodes are usually made from pure tungsten, or, when good machinability is required, lanthanum-alloyed tungsten, and are often machined to provide extra surface area to cope with power loading.
 DC arc lamps often have a cathode with a sharp tip, to help keep the arc away from the glass and to control temperature.
 Flashtubes usually have a cathode with a flattened radius, to reduce the incidence of hot spots and decrease sputter caused by peak currents, which may be in excess of 1000 amperes.
 Electrode design is also influenced by the average power.
 At high levels of average power, care has to be taken to achieve sufficient cooling of the electrodes.
 While anode temperature is of lower importance, overheating the cathode can greatly reduce the lamp's life expectancy.